Zimbabwe – Family-Friendly African Wildlife Orphanage

 • Contributing enrichment ideas for the animals

-Please note that volunteer tasks depend on the current needs of the community and the wildlife and volunteers’ length of stay.
+Please note that volunteer tasks depend on the current needs of the community and the wildlife and also upon the volunteers’ length of stay.
 Volunteers may only participate in some or all of the tasks.

-Schedule: Volunteers are expected to work six days per week, with Mondays off.
-Volunteers will work eight hours per day (8:00 AM to 4:00 PM) but will always be on call during fire season and when we have babies on-site.
+Typical Schedule: Volunteers are expected to work six days per week, with Mondays off.
+Volunteers will work eight hours per day (8:00 AM to 4:00 PM) but will always be on call when there are babies on-site.
 Baby shifts will be shared between the volunteers, as we would not expect you to be awake with them all night.

-Internet icon Internet: WiFi is not available, but the local team will help volunteers purchase a SIM card locally.
+Internet icon Internet: WiFi is available.
+Volunteers receive one free voucher of 10 GB and further wifi may be purchased for a $15 voucher.
+The local team will help also volunteers purchase a SIM card locally.

 Accommodations icon Accommodations: Families may be placed in a private cabin, but this is subject to availability.
-The rooms of the cabin are equipped with comfortable beds, mosquito nets, shelves, wardrobe, bed side table and electricity.
+The rooms are equipped with a bed, mosquito nets, shelves, wardrobe, bedside table and electricity.
 Additionally, volunteers will be provided with clean sheets, blankets and a swimming towel.
-The site has hot water showers, flushing toilets, braai (BBQ) area, kitchen and a swimming pool available for volunteers during the summer months.
-At the main house there are comfortable sofas and a TV.
-There is also a lounge especially for volunteers containing a DVD player, bar and library.
+The site has hot water showers, Western-style toilets, braai (BBQ) area, kitchen and a small swimming pool, available for volunteers to use during the summer months.
+The volunteer entertainment room is equipped with sofas, games, library, pool table, dart board, and a projector to watch movies.

 Food icon Food: Three meals are provided per day.
-Most meals include meat dishes but vegetarian meals can be provided.
-Dinner is usually eaten together with the family.
-Tea, coffee and cold water are available all day.
-If the volunteers wish to cook for themselves or have a braai (BBQ) they are more than welcome. * At the moment the project team cannot accommodate volunteers with vegan or gluten-free diets.
+Most meals include meat dishes but vegetarian meals can be arranged.
+Dinner is usually eaten together with the team of volunteers and/or local family.
+Tea, coffee and cold water are available throughout the day.

 • Good level of English